-Tony Elischer Foundation supports and nurtures individuals who have already demonstrated they have a talent and passion for fundraising to help to ensure the development of the next generation of high-quality, successful leaders in the UK and around the world.
+The Elischer Foundation supports and nurtures individuals who have already demonstrated they have a talent and passion for fundraising to help ensure the development of the next generation of sector leaders in the UK and around the world.

 Throughout an illustrious career of over thirty years in fundraising, Tony Elischer was known and respected as a highly inspirational and accomplished fundraiser and leader.
 Tony was passionate about drawing out the talents of individuals and influenced countless aspiring fundraisers to learn and progress to become the next generation of fundraising leaders.

 Who we are

-Tony Elischer Foundation is governed by a board of trustees.
-These five individuals founded the charity and direct its aims and work.
+The Elischer Foundation is governed by a board of trustees.
+These four individuals founded the charity and direct its aims and work.
 The day to day running is undertaken by the Foundation Director who manages the application processes, liaises with mentors and mentees and runs the day to day operations.

 Michelle has senior management experience in both the commercial and not-for-profit sectors.
 She joined the not-for-profit sector in 1993 and has worked a wide range of causes spanning heritage, education and mainstream charity.
 She has been part of the THINK Consulting Solutions’ team since 2005 and became Managing Director in 2015.